‘Nurses SHIFT Change’ Petition Raises Public Health Concerns About Immigration Enforcement

 - The petition urges public health reforms, protecting healthcare spaces and ensuring accountability for harmful enforcement.

-Nurses across the United States are mobilizing to protect patients, families, and their profession through a new national petition urging federal action to safeguard public health and human rights amid changes to immigration enforcement practices.
+Some nurses and healthcare workers have signed onto a new petition that frames public health concerns related to immigration enforcement.
 The call to action has been organized by Nurses SHIFT Change, a grassroots coalition of nurses and healthcare workers advocating for evidence-based policy and ethical leadership, following the fatal shooting of Minneapolis ICU nurse Alex Pretti during a federal operation on Saturday, January 24th.

 As of Monday morning, the petition has collected over 2,300 signatures toward a goal of 1 million.